xregistry/spec/core/spec.md

 filesystem analogy, these would be the "files".
 All Resources exists under a single Group and, similar to Groups, has a set of Registry metadata.
-However, unlike a Group which only has Registry metadata, each Resource can have a "document" associated with it.
+However, unlike a Group which only has Registry metadata, each Resource can also have a "document" associated with it.
 For example, a "schema" Resource might have a "schema document" as its "document".
 This specification places no restriction on the type of content stored in the Resource's document.

 This specification defines a set of common metadata that can appear on both Groups and Resources, and allows for domain-specific extensions to be added.

-The following 3 diagrams show (from left to right): 1) the core concepts of the Registry in its most abstract form, 2) a Registry concept model with multiple types of Groups/Resources, and 3) a concrete sample usage of Registry that includes the use of an attribute on "Message Definitions" that is a reference to a "Schema" document - all within the same Registry instance:
+The following 3 diagrams show (from left to right):
+1 - The core concepts of the Registry in its most abstract form.
+2 - A Registry concept model with multiple types of Groups/Resources.
+3 - A concrete sample usage of Registry that includes the use of an attribute
+    on "Message Definition" that is a reference to a "Schema" document - all within the same Registry instance.

 <img src="./xregbasicmodel.png"
  height="300">&nbsp;&nbsp;&nbsp;<img